ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 equipped with its [[topological subspace|subspace topology]] as a subspace of $Y$ (example \ref{ImageFactorization}).
 By prop. \ref{TiSubspaces} also the image $f(X)$ is a $T_n$-topological space, since $Y$ is.
-This means that if two elements $x_1, x_2 \in X$ have the same equivalence class, then, by definition of the equivalence relation, they have the same image under _all_ comntinuous surjective functions into a $T_n$-space, hence in particular they have the same image under $f \colon X \overset{\text{surjective}}{\longrightarrow} f(X) \hookrightarrow Y$:
+This means that if two elements $x_1, x_2 \in X$ have the same equivalence class, then, by definition of the equivalence relation, they have the same image under _all_ continuous surjective functions into a $T_n$-space, hence in particular they have the same image under $f \colon X \overset{\text{surjective}}{\longrightarrow} f(X) \hookrightarrow Y$:

 $$